ErpNetDocs/tech/modules/crm/clientcenter/index.md

 ## Structure

-The Client Center has a hierarchical menu structure where, depending on their **assigned role**, users can see and interact with up to **five unique sections**.
+The Client Center has a hierarchical menu structure consisting of several **sections** and **pages**.
+Each works with accurate and simplified data to implement a seamless platform experience, allowing customers to look at documents important to them **on-demand**.

-Each section works with accurate and simplified data, allowing customers to look at documents important to them **on-demand**.
+Access to the sections is determined based on the **role** a user is assigned.

 ### Home

-This is the default landing page of the Client Center, offering quick access to **orders** and **invoices**, as well as **due payments**.
+This is the default landing page of the Client Center, offering quick access to all **orders**, **invoices**, and **due payments**.

-It keeps a real-time metric of how many orders and invoices were produced for the current month.
+It also keeps a real-time metric of how many orders and invoices were produced for the current month.

 ![picture](pictures/home_v26.png)